SSHcom/privx-kube/README.md

-The purpose of the ingress controller is to setup ingress to the PrivX microservices in a dynamic way. privx-kube provides an override file [ingress.yaml](values-overrides/ingress.yaml) with extra settings for deploying the Bitnami nginx ingress controller.
+The purpose of the ingress controller is to setup ingress to the PrivX microservices in a dynamic way.
+_privx-kube_ provides an override file [ingress.yaml](values-overrides/ingress.yaml) with extra settings for deploying the nginx ingress controller.
 The purpose of the file is to provide settings that are crucial to the workings of PrivX.

 Depending on the type of Kubernetes cluster, this file might require further